shrideio/shoebox/README.md

   ```

 - #### Httpd tools
-  install httpd tools in order to have the `htpasswd` tool to generate hashed passwords.
+  Install `httpd-tools` in order to have the `htpasswd` tool for genrating hashed passwords.

   ```
   $ yum install httpd-tools